MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/linux-agent.md

 1. On the **Get the agent** dialog box, click **Linux**.

 1. On the left pane, select the specific flavor.
-We offer x64 or ARM for most Linux distributions.
-We also offer a specific build for Red Hat Enterprise Linux 6.
+We offer x64 or ARM for many Linux distributions.

 1. On the right pane, click the **Download** button.